It was Saturday, during lunch rush, when the McDonald's manager threw me on the fry station.

 After a decade, five minutes passed and the manager scooped us back to parity.

 To his credit, he put me back on the horse.

 If the vats were larger, I'd have just leaped to a crispy, golden brown death.

-This was the moment when Vegas had me 100-1 on ever becoming a McDonald's manager.
+This was the moment when Vegas had me 100-1 on ever becoming a McDonald's store manager.

 Yet five years later, it happened.
-It was a different McDonald's, in a different state and I'd assumed an alias, but it happened.
+It was a different McDonald's, in a different state, but it happened.

 That's where I met Fred.
 Who literally saved my life.

 Which brings you to the miraculous, inspiring point of this post.
 Access it here: The Lost Wallet Stuffed With Cash

 Back to Mike's Warm, Wealthy Wisdoms

 Back to Mike's Website, WorldsBestWriter.com